-In February 2017, the Company received regulatory approval for a normal course issuer bid to acquire up to 10.9 million common shares of the Company representing approximately up to 5% of its issued and outstanding common shares at that time.
-The bid is effective on February 8, 2017 and will terminate on February 7, 2018, or on such earlier date as the bid is complete.
-The actual number of common shares purchased under the bid and the timing of any such purchases will be at the Company's discretion.
+(i) In February 2017, the Company received regulatory approval for a normal course issuer bid to acquire up to 10.9 million common shares of the Company representing approximately up to 5% of its issued and outstanding common shares at that time.
+The bid was effective on February 8, 2017 and terminated on February 7, 2018, or on such earlier date as the bid was completed.
+The actual number of common shares purchased under the bid and the timing of any such purchases was at the Company's discretion.
 Purchases under the bid shall not exceed 86,128 common shares per day.
-The Company will pay the prevailing market price at the time of purchase for all common shares purchased under the bid, and all common shares purchased by the Company will be cancelled.
-In 2017, the Company purchased 380,000 common shares for CAD\$34,250 with an average price of CAD\$0.09 per share of which no common shares have been cancelled.
+The Company shall pay the prevailing market price at the time of purchase for all common shares purchased under the bid, and all common shares purchased by the Company will be cancelled.
+For the year ended December 31, 2017, the Company purchased 2.6 million shares for CAD\$213,700 with an average price of CAD\$0.08 per share, of which 2.5 million common shares have been cancelled and the remaining common shares were cancelled in February 2018.
+Subsequent to December 31, 2017, a further 86,000 common shares for CAD\$6,450 were purchased at an average price of CAD\$0.08 per share, all of which were cancelled in February 2018.